LetsGetThisStarted/hello-world/README.md

-# hello-world
+# Showcase
-my first repository
-I graduated in Summer of 2016.
-Joined github to stop being stagnite and get some experience.
+A brief display of me playing around with various languages, primary being python and java.